Andrew Laszlo: The War Years (1941-1947)

 In June 1941, the Hungarian city of Kassa (today Košice in Slovakia) was bombed by air.
 Although several theories are still debated about the real perpetrators, the Hungarian government used the incident as the reason for declaring war on the Soviet Union.
-From then on, Hungary was irreversibly tied to the Axis Powers and Germany/Hitler in particular.
-Anti-semitism that had been simmering for years now came to the fore in Hungary.
+From then on, Hungary was irreversibly tied to the Axis powers and Germany/Hitler in particular.
+Antisemitism that had been simmering for years now came to the fore in Hungary.
 In 1944, a part of Papa was turned into a Ghetto and all Jews were forced to move there, including the Laszlo family.
 In early June, Andrew was forced to join a Labor Camp and was taken there in a railroad cattle car.
-On June 29, his family (excepting his brother, Alex) was taken from Papa and sent to Auschwitz.
+On June 29, his family (excepting his brother, Sándor) was taken from Papa and sent to Auschwitz.
 Andrew was then taken to another labor camp in what is now Romania and put to work laying railroad track.
-After one more move to another camp, Andrew received a final postcard from his brother, Alex.
+After one more move to another camp, Andrew received a final postcard from his brother, Sándor.

 Following an air raid on the labor camp, Andrew deserted and found his way to Budapest.
 After a short stay in City Park (Hungarian: Varosliget) he and hundreds of others were herded onto boxcars and sent to the Bergen-Belsen concentration camp.
 This was the winter of 1944.
 Here, he survived for months in an atmosphere of cold, starvation, beatings, outright murder, lice infestation and constant reminders of death.
 Near his 19th birthday, he spotted his Aunt Alice in the camp.
 She perished there not much later.